blmhemu/rustor/README.md

 # rustor
 A simple file server to learn rust and warp.

-Note: This can be done in a much simpler way using `warp::fs::dir`
+**Note: This is a learner's project and is not remotely usable.
+Also, this can be implemented in a simpler way using `warp::fs::dir`, but where's the fun in that.**

 ## Build and run
-* **Required:** Edit the `BASE_FOLDER` to point to the folder you want to serve.
-(I know this is suboptimal and could be read from config file.
-But hey !
-I am a beginner).
+* **Required:** Edit the `BASE_FOLDER` in `handlers.rs` to point to the folder you want to serve.
+(I know this is suboptimal).
 * Change the IP (say from 0.0.0.0 to 127.0.0.1) and Port (say 3030:8080) per your needs.
-(Again can be read from a config file)
+(Again, suboptimal and should ideally be read from a config file)
 * Run `cargo run`

 ## API